-I’m shortly in the salsa community (four years now), so, please, if you know more, feel free to correct me.
+I’m in the salsa community for a short time (four years now), so please, if you know more, feel free to correct me.
 Anyway, even if something is not 100 % correct, this is how it feels to me.
 To me, on2 salsa dancer located in Europe.

-Salsa community has two main styles.
-Cuban and cross body.
-Because there is only few timba songs I would appreciate and body movement is not my friend at all, I know nothing about the first part of the community.
+The salsa community has two main styles.
+Cuban and crossbody.
+Because there are only a few timba songs I would appreciate, and body movement is not my friend at all, I know nothing about the first part of the community.

-White people are not as good in body movement as black people, an important detail which also helped to transform salsa in a way it was transformed.
-Less body movement and more of all different patterns.
-Cuban dancers have fun by moving to the music, linea dancers have fun by doing patterns (hopefully to the music).
+White people are not as good in body movement as black people, an important detail which also helped to transform salsa in a way it was transformed: less body movement and more of all different patterns.
+Cuban dancers have fun by moving to the music, and linea dancers have fun by making patterns (hopefully to the music).

-It took a few years, but then salsa started to be very popular and came also to Europe as well.
-It was something new, fresh, interesting.
+It took a few years, but then salsa started to be very popular and also came to Europe as well.
+It was something new, fresh, exciting.
 It was still fun.
-Many people have joined and everything went well.
+Many people have joined, and everything went well.
 Until the time it wasn’t new but common.

 To keep some challenge, it became more about faster and crazier patterns.
-I would say alternative for a gym in some cases.
+I would say an alternative to a gym in some cases.
 Another challenge was to show off instead of social dance.
-Those changes are not compatible with having fun and therefore fun started to disappear.
+Those changes are not compatible with having fun, and therefore fun started to disappear.

 Salsa teachers say on2 is harder than on1.
-I’m not sure, I will believe them for now.
+I’m not sure I will believe them for now.
 I learned on1 first and then switched to on2 as almost everybody.
 Now I love to dance on2.
-Actually, I would have a problem to dance on1 and I wouldn’t enjoy it anymore, so I don’t do that.
-I’m not the only one and so on2 community is kind of VIP, as one friend noted.
+Actually, I would have a problem dancing on1, and I wouldn’t enjoy it anymore, so I don’t do that.
+I’m not the only one, and so on2 community is kind of VIP, as one friend noted.

-I was thinking like where is on2 community?
-Looks like only New York.
-People say also Paris, but it doesn’t look very open to others.
+I was thinking, like where is the on2 community?
+It looks like only in New York.
+People also say in Paris, but it doesn’t look very open to others.
 And that’s it.
-The rest of on2 community is spread everywhere by small numbers and live only on festivals.
+The rest of the on2 community is spread everywhere by small numbers and live only on festivals.
 Only who has the energy (to learn on1 and then re-learn the basics to on2) and money (to travel many times a year) can be part of on2 community.
 VIP community.

 So here we are.
 From fun roots, we have a serious competitive VIP community.

 Of course, there are many exceptions.
 All my friends are not like that at all.
 But in general, I have that feeling.
-It was hard to find in this community funny and crazy friends I could have fun on the dance floor.
+It was hard to find in this community funny and crazy friends I could have fun on the dance floor with.

-It’s not much friendly, so I would bet this is the reason why on2 community is so small.
-Why it’s not growing.
+It’s not much friendly, so I would bet this is why the on2 community is so small, why it’s not growing.
 Only a few friendly people and many serious ones will hardly attract many new ones…

-P.S.: I have some ideas to support dancers like me and my friends.
-Will wait for some feedback and then I will share more.
+P.S.: I have some ideas to support dancers like my friends and me.
+I will wait for some feedback, and then I will share more.
 Stay tuned. :-)